kcushing1/Employee-Directory/README.md

 ## Usage

-Use the deployed app at: url
+Use the deployed app at: https://kcushing1.github.io/Employee-Directory/

 Or download and install to your computer, using http://localhost:3000 to view in your browser.